About

 Return to top

-A. 5.0 When I add a slave, I get a "Hostname doesn't exist error"
+A. 5.0 When I add a client, I get a "Hostname doesn't exist error"

-When you attempt to add a slave, Input Director will check if the hostname you have entered exists.
-You need to re-check the name of the slave you are trying to add.
+When you attempt to add a client, Input Director will check if the hostname you have entered exists.
+You need to re-check the name of the client you are trying to add.
 Have a look at

 determining a computer's name to ensure you have entered it correctly.
 You may need to enter the complete name of the host (e.g. if your computer is othercomp.personalnetwork.org.au, make sure enter the complete name, not just 'othercomp').